RPI-GameArchitecture/hw1-thread-safe-queue/README.md

-# ga2018-homework1
+# Game Architecture 2019 - HW1
-First homework for RPI Game Architecture 2018.
+First homework for RPI Game Architecture 2019.

 A thread-safe queue is the backbone of many job/task systems used by games.
 In this homework you will implement a thread-safe queue.
 The interface for